druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

 <!--more-->

-Greetings friends, gather round if you want to dodge reputational and career risk using ChatGPT!
+Friends, gather round if you want to dodge a ChatGPT disaster!
+ChatGPT can be a huge boon to productivity, but also a source of [significant reputational and career risk](https://www.npr.org/2023/12/30/1222273745/michael-cohen-ai-fake-legal-cases).

 Here are simple prompts that you might expect to work but do not: